Schrausser/SSR/README.md

 ![figure.\label{pic2}](pic2.jpg)

-Solar system with Asteroid and Kuiper belts as well as Heliosphere @ $r=58.6au$:
+Solar system with asteroid and Kuiper belts as well as Heliosphere at $r=58.6au$:

 ![figure.\label{pic3}](pic3.jpg)

-Inner solar system with orbits, current rotation position of the earth with time and position representation, as well as projection lines to the neighboring planets @ $r=1.4au$:
+Inner solar system with orbits, current rotation position of the earth with time and position representation, as well as projection lines to the neighboring planets at $r=1.4au$:

 ![figure.\label{pic4}](pic4.jpg)

-Surrounding stars at $r=194.2pc$ and their relative position to earth, artificial horizon facing south:
+Surrounding stars at $r=194.2pc$ and their relative positions to earth, artificial horizon facing south:

 ![figure.\label{pic5}](pic5.jpg)